dylan-rei/TEuro/README.md

 # Rationale
-Create a blockchain stable coin who’s full and complete ownership graph is forever transparent and traceable to KYC’d legal persons or entities.
+Create a blockchain stablecoin of which the full and complete ownership graph is forever transparent and traceable to KYC’d legal persons or entities.

 Why: Reduce corruption and create networks of values.